peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Parameters

 * `x` (Type: Array.&lt;Number> | number)<br>
-    Number to add to the X-coordinate, If "y" and "z" are null or omitted, this is instead a 3-element array giving the numbers to add to the X, Y, and Z coordinates, or a single number to add to all three coordinates.
+    Number to add to the X coordinate, If "y" and "z" are null or omitted, this is instead a 3-element array giving the numbers to add to the X, Y, and Z coordinates, or a single number to add to all three coordinates.
 * `y` (Type: Number)<br>
-    Number to add to the Y-coordinate.
+    Number to add to the Y coordinate.
 If "x" is an array, this parameter may be omitted.
 * `z` (Type: Number)<br>
-    Number to add to the Z-coordinate.
+    Number to add to the Z coordinate.
 If "x" is an array, this parameter may be omitted.

 #### Return Value